heroku/heroku-buildpack-python/Readme.md

     -----> Discovering process types
            Procfile declares types -> (none)

+A `requirements.txt` file must be present at the root of your application's repository.

-You can also add it to upcoming builds of an existing application:
+You can also specify the latest production relase of this buildpack for upcoming builds of an existing application:

     $ heroku buildpacks:set heroku/python

-A `requirements.txt` file must be found at the root of your application's repository.

 Specify a Python Runtime
 ------------------------